How To Calm Hypervigilance & Stop Feeling On High Alert

 As a result, your brain is producing brain waves that are often keeping you alert.

-However, when you want to relax, you want to switch off those Beta brain waves and start producing restful brain waves.
+However, when you want to relax, you want to switch off those Beta brain waves and start producing restful ones.

 Restful brain waves are the slower kinds of brain waves - Alpha, Theta and Delta.